nielskee/draft-articles/TechnicalHiringPart2.md

 there are actual human beings involved on your side of the process, and that they're regular developers too.
-They also give the candidate a chance to ask questions about the company, your technology, culture and teams.
-A matched investment.
+They also give the candidate a chance to ask questions about the company, your technology, culture and teams. _A matched investment_.

 Although I still value phone screens, I do these very differently now.
 I use a much more conversational style, and tend to base